JSON Schema Validator

 Development and Debugging

-JSON validation is the process of checking JSON (JavaScript Object Notation) data interchange files (.json) for syntax errors, structural issues, invalid values, duplicate keys, and specification compliance — helping you catch problems before deployment.
-JSON is widely used for data interchange in REST APIs, configuration files (package.json, tsconfig.json, .eslintrc.json), NoSQL databases, and virtually every modern web application.
-Our free JSON validator online tool checks your content instantly in your browser.
-Whether you need to validate JSON for API responses, package.json files, configuration files, database exports, and data interchange between services, our tool finds errors accurately and privately.
+JSON Schema validation is the process of checking JSON payloads validated against schema constraints files (.json) for syntax errors, structural issues, invalid values, duplicate keys, and specification compliance — helping you catch problems before deployment.
+JSON Schema is widely used for ensuring JSON data contracts are respected before processing, storage, and deployment.
+Our free JSON schema validator online tool checks your content instantly in your browser.
+Whether you need to validate JSON schema for API request validation, config contract checks, CI payload verification, and schema-driven data quality enforcement, our tool finds errors accurately and privately.

-- Input Your JSON Content: Paste your JSON content directly into the text area or upload a
+- Input Your JSON Schema Content: Paste your JSON Schema content directly into the text area or upload a

 .jsonfile from your device.
-Our JSON validator online tool accepts any JSON input. - Instant Browser-Based Validation: Click the "Validate JSON" button.
+Our JSON schema validator online tool accepts any JSON Schema input. - Instant Browser-Based Validation: Click the "Validate JSON Schema" button.
 Our tool analyzes your content entirely in your browser — no data is sent to any server, ensuring complete privacy.

 - Review Detailed Error Reports: View a comprehensive list of errors with line numbers, descriptions, and severity levels.
 Fix issues with pinpoint accuracy using our clear error messages.